sk-shahnawaz/aspdotnet-template/CONTRIBUTING.md

 git clone <GIT_HUB_REPO_URL>
 ```

-There is one permanent branch in this repository: **'main'**.
+There is one permanent branch in this repository: **'master'**.
-Direct commits to *'main'* is *prohibited*.
-Instead a developer should start his/her work by first taking latest from 'main' branch.
+Direct commits to *'master'* is *prohibited*.
+Instead a developer should start his/her work by first taking latest from 'master' branch.

-#### Take latest from 'main'
+#### Take latest from 'master'
 ```
 cd <LOCATION_IN_FILE_SYSTEM_WHERE_PROJECT_IS_HOSTED>
-git switch main
+git switch master
 git fetch
 git pull
 ```

-#### Create a new feature branch from 'main' by using the following command
+#### Create a new feature branch from 'master' by using the following command
 ```
 git checkout -b <TYPE_OF_WORK>/<NAME_OF_BRANCH>
 ```